-- The scheme the Parish Council have allocated is contained within a developable area of 1.6 Ha outside the identified Flood Zone and the proposal is to deliver 40 homes as per the drawings attached. - The building types, layout and landscape scheme allow for glimpse views through the site from Aylesbury Road to the countryside beyond - The layout and landscape scheme deliver a defensible northern boundary to the site to prevent any future encroachment of development into the countryside - The scheme layout retains the existing mature trees and hedgerow along the front of the site and minimises the loss to create the road access - The building types, layout and landscape scheme relate well to the adjoining properties on Aylesbury Road in terms of scale and proximity - The proposals demonstrate that the scheme can successfully avoid or mitigate any adverse flooding or biodiversity effects on both thse site and adjoining land - The scheme is accessed from a single point onto Aylesbury Road - The proposal sets out the means by which the scheme will deliver a small A1 shop unit and necessary car parking spaces/delivery arrangements and the arrangements through which the unit will be transferred to an appropriate operator with a reasonable financial contribution to its set up and operating costs, with the requirement that such means and arrangements form part of the planning permission and \$106 agreement and they are implemented prior to the occupation of any dwellings.
-The public open space includes a level grassed area for the enjoyment of residents.
-If a shop has been delivered elsewhere in the parish and not needed on this site then an appropriate comparable financial contribution to fund improvements in the parish will be sought as part of a \$106 agreement.
+- The site is contained within a developable area of 1.6 Ha outside the identified Flood Zone and delivers approximately 40 homes - The building types, layout and landscape scheme allow for glimpse views through the site from Aylesbury Road to the countryside beyond - The layout and landscape scheme deliver a defensible northern boundary to the site to prevent any future encroachment of development into the countryside - The scheme layout retains the existing mature trees and hedgerow along the front of the site and minimises any loss to create the road access - The building types, layout and landscape scheme relate well to the adjoining properties on Aylesbury Road in terms of scale and proximity - The proposals demonstrate that the scheme can successfully avoid or mitigate any adverse flooding or biodiversity effects on both the site and adjoining land - The scheme is accessed from a single point onto Aylesbury Road - The proposal sets out the means by which the scheme will deliver a small A1 shop unit and necessary car parking spaces/delivery arrangements and the arrangements through which the unit will be transferred to an appropriate operator with a reasonable financial contribution to its set up and operating costs, with the requirement that such means and arrangements form part of the planning permission and \$106 agreement and they are implemented prior to the occupation of any dwellings.
+If a shop has been delivered elsewhere in the parish and is not needed on this site then an apporpriate comparable financial contribution to fund improvements in the parish will be sought as part of a \$106 Agreement.

 This site fronting on to Aylesbury Road (Ref: Site 17A) lies within the setting of the AONB and is conveniently located for walking trips to the school and public transport services.
 These requirements seek to ensure that the potential for adverse landscape, flooding and biodiversity effects on adjoining land are successfully mitigated.
-As the landowner has committed to providing a small shop unit (defined as less than 250 sq. m. gross floor space) as part of the scheme, the requirements set out how this will be delivered.

-For the purposes of phasing the delivery of housing over the full plan period, no more than a total of approx. 50 dwellings will be granted consent from one or more site allocation schemes in each of the periods 2019/20 - 2022/23; 2023/24 - 2027/28; and 2028/29 - 2032/33.
-Priority will be given to considering proposals from those sites that will deliver a necessary community benefit.
+For the purposes of phasing the delivery of housing over the full plan period as required by Policy RUR6 of the Local Plan, no more than a total of approximately 50 dwellings will be granted consent from one or more site allocation schemes in each of the periods 2019/20 - 2022/23; 2023/24 - 2027/28; and 2028/29 - 2032/33.